Nick2bad4u/Uptime-Watcher-Docusaurus/docs/electron/electron/events/TypedEventBus/classes/TypedEventBus.md

 `string`

-Optional name for the bus (used in logging and diagnostics)
+Optional name for the bus (used in logging and diagnostics).

 ##### options?

-Optional configuration options
+Optional configuration options.

 ###### maxMiddleware?